-In order to make it clear that the District does not sponsor the speech of students who are permitted to publicly speak under this policy, and in order to comply with both the letter and the spirit of the state law mandating the creation of the limited public fora established by this policy, at each event at which a student shall deliver an introduction, the following or substantially similar disclaimer shall be stated in written or oral form, or both: "The student introducing this event was selected at random from those who volunteered, and everything she or he says is solely her or his private expression, and is not endorsed or sponsored by the District."
+At each event in which a student shall deliver an introduction, the following or substantially similar disclaimer shall be stated in written or oral form, or both; "The student giving the introduction for this event is a volunteering student selected on neutral criteria to introduce the event.
+The content of the introduction is the private expression of the student and does not reflect the endorsement, sponsorship, position, or expression of the District."
 When given orally, the disclaimer shall be delivered by a District employee attending the event, using the same speaking equipment to be used by the student introducing the event.

-Use of the District's public announcement system or speaking system by students at events covered by this policy is not considered to be District sponsorship, but is incidental to the private speech of the student.
+A student's use of the District's public announcement system at an event covered by this policy is not District sponsorship of the student's private speech but merely incidental to the student's private speech.